-You can also go directly to a mortgage lender (such as a high street bank).
-They will only talk to you about their own mortgages.
+You can also go directly to a mortgage lender (such as a high street bank) but be aware that they will only talk to you about their own mortgages.

-If you've sorted out your finances, the full process of buying a house and moving in takes at least 2 months.
-It can take up to a year if there are complications.
+Once you've sorted out your finances, the full process of buying a house and moving in will take at least 2 months – and up to a year if there are complications.

 Here are the main steps to buying your first home, and how long they take: